For more information, see Chapter 7.6: Copyright.

 Using others’ material

 When using content that you do not own (i.e. that you have not created yourself), you should identify the copyright owner and ask their permission to use their content.
-In some cases, copyright collecting societies can grant a licence to use the Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case. (see Chapter 7.6: Copyright).
+In some cases, copyright collecting societies can grant a licence to use the material (see Chapter 7.6: Copyright).

 Content that can be protected by copyright includes text, graphics, photographs, animations, film, music, sound recordings, software and database material.